 In this Article we offer one small idea with potentially large implications.
 We propose the recognition arid development of a special tort for toxic exposures, where the exposures have not yet led to a physical illness such as cancer.
 We argue, in brief, that this new tort would, in one simple step, accomplish three things: it would address many of the problems with the courts' current handling of toxic torts; it would consolidate the many overlapping causes of action now pressed in toxic tort cases into one single claim; and it would give expression to the real injury motivating these cases - a dignitary and autonomy-based harm, not a physical one.

 26 Wm. & Mary Envtl.
 L. & Pol’y Rev. 67-91 (2001)

 Scholarly Commons Citation

 Heinzerling, Lisa and Hoffman, Cameron Powers, "Tortious Toxics" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 324.
+324.